top of page

 SUPPORTING YOUTH

 Supporting kids is a passion for Ashley.
-When St. Louis County received federal Covid relief funds, she launched the "$1 Million for Kids" campaign, with the goal of investing a significant portion of these funds in youth recreation and programming.
-Mobilizing the community and working with county staff and county board members, this effort secured major funding for youth initiatives across St Louis Country, including $465,000 for Duluth youth recreation spaces like Gary New Duluth Rec and Hartley Nature Center.
+When St. Louis County received federal Covid relief funds, she launched the "$1 Million for Kids" campaign which funded youth initiatives including $465,000 for Duluth youth recreation spaces like Gary New Duluth Rec and Hartley Nature Center.

-She was also a strong supporter of investing over $5 million of those federal Covid dollars to expand the Check and Connect program at Denfeld and schools throughout St. Louis County.
-Under this program, over 30 mentors are now working directly with students to build connections, increase graduation rates and decrease truancy.
-She is currently working to establish ongoing childcare funding at the county level.
+She was also a strong supporter of investing over $5 million of federal Covid dollars to expand the Check and Connect program at Denfeld and schools throughout St. Louis County.
+Now over 30 mentors are working directly with students to increase graduation rates and decrease education disparities in our schools.
+She is currently working to establish ongoing childcare funding at the county.

 PUBLIC SAFETY